-Emily Humphrys, CRB Commercial Director
+Emily Humphrys, Managing Director

 Emily is responsible for the business development and commercial management of CRB.
 She joined the Billingham site of the then ICI as a radio chemist but after four years moved into the company’s sales operations and has remained in sales and marketing ever since.
 From 1998, she was responsible for the European sales of Avecia Biologics (a division of Zeneca, part of the former ICI).
 In 2000, and following the management buy-out of CRB, she took charge of the company’s global sales, managing its operations in the UK and USA.

-Dr Laurent Caron, Technical Manager
+Dr Laurent Caron, Head of Peptide Operation

 Laurent was born in the North of France near Boulogne.
-He graduated from the University of Lille where he studied chemistry and gained His PhD in 2005 as an organic chemist.
+He graduated from the University of Lille where he studied chemistry and gained his PhD in 2005 as an organic chemist.

 He joined CRB in 2007 following 2 years as a postdoctoral fellow at the University of Manchester developing peptide hydrogels.
-As the market was moving towards more challenging tArgets, he was quickly appointed Peptide Core Technology Manager.
+As the market was moving towards more challenging targets, he was quickly appointed Peptide Core Technology Manager.

-For 5 years, he was involved in a pan-European research Project (FP7) conducted by a consortium ‘BIOSCENT’ of regenerative medicine and tissue engineering experts, which aimed to develop ‘BIOactive highly porous and injectable SCaffolds controlling stem cell recruitment, Proliferation and differentiation and enabling angiogenesis for Cardiovascular ENgineered Tissues’.
+For 5 years, he was involved in a pan-European research project (FP7) conducted by a consortium ‘BIOSCENT’ of regenerative medicine and tissue engineering experts, which aimed to develop ‘BIOactive highly porous and injectable SCaffolds controlling stem cell recruitment, proliferation and differentiation and enabling angiogenesis for Cardiovascular ENgineered Tissues’.

-Laurent heads the peptide synthesis team and Provides training and technical support.
+Laurent heads the peptide synthesis team and provides training and technical support.
 He has extensive experience with peptide synthetic modifications (post- translational modifications, cyclisation, labelling) and a genuine interest in peptide research.
-In 2012, he joined the Protein and Peptide Science Group Committee, an interest group of the RSC Promoting and supporting peptide science in the UK.
+In 2012, he joined the protein and Peptide Science Group Committee, an interest group of the RSC promoting and supporting peptide science in the UK.